danielcorin/blog/content/til/fastai/lesson4-blog-post-imitator/index.md

      the most recent model to use this PYTHON code

-The output is a little wild but it kinda sort of makes sense and isn't too bad for a model I trained in a couple minutes on my MacBook.
+The output is a little wild but it _kinda sorta_ makes sense and isn't too bad for a model I trained in a couple minutes on my MacBook.

-I tweaked several parts of the approach in an effort to improve the output quality of the model.
+I tweaked several parts of the approach in effort to improve the model's output quality.
 Jumping back to the `clean_content` function, I found that removing the markdown frontmatter and replacing triple backticks with single tokens seemed to make the output make a bit more sense.
-When this fine-tune tries to generate code, it makes little sense and does strange things like emit tokens with triple words like `importimportimport`.
+When this fine-tuned model tries to generate code, it makes little sense and does strange things like emit tokens with triple words like `importimportimport`.
 I have a feeling this deficiency may be because the base model wasn't trained on much source code.

 So there we have it.
 A simple language model fine-tuned on my blog posts.
 This was a helpful experience for getting a feel for some feature engineering.

-If you liked this post, be sure to check out some of my other notebooks I've built while working through the [FastAI Course](https://course.fast.ai/).
+If you liked this post, be sure to check out some of my other notebooks I've built while working through the FastAI Course linked below.